- A new candidate for commercial aquaculture? October 15, 2018

 - FDFFS3001A Monitor the implementation of quality and food safety programs

 How do I gain recognition for completing this course: A statement of Attainment for SFICORE101C Apply basic food handling and safety practices, SFIPROC102C Clean work area, SFIFISH209C Maintain the temperature of seafood, MSS402051A Apply quality standards, FDFFS2001A Implement the Food Safety program and procedures and FDFFS3001A Monitor the implementation of quality and food safety programs will be issued after successful completion of this short course.

 When can I start?
 The Food Safety and Quality in the Seafood Industry short course is delivered flexibly and enrollments are accepted all year round.

 Training Methods: The Food Safety and Quality in the Seafood Industry short course can be delivered in the following ways:

 Distance/Online – A mix of printed and electronic learning resource coupled with one on one Skype (or equivalent) tuition sessions.

-Classroom based training – For schools and other institutions.
-This will be delivered in the classroom and LMC will negotiate training model that suits.
+Classroom-based training – For schools and other institutions.
+This will be delivered in the classroom and LMC will negotiate a training model that suits.